Is an MBA Worth It? Pros, Cons, and How to Decide

 Post-MBA Employment & Salary Statistics

-For example, here is the employment statistics for several top programs: Stanford GSB (typically ranked #1) and University of Berkeley Haas (typically ranked #10-12).
+For example, here are the employment statistics for several top programs: Stanford GSB (typically ranked #1) and the University of Berkeley Haas (typically ranked #10-12 depending upon the year and list).

 • Top 5 Industries: